 REQ 2-05 When the candidates table gets too big, archive a bunch of them to a similar table; same format, different name.
 That table can grow and its okay if it’s a little slower.

+Viewing Platforms and Stances

+REQ 4-01 The app shall provide a place for the user to view all platforms they have entered.

+REQ 4-02 The app shall provide a place for the user to view all platforms they have attributed to another user.
+These shall be grouped by the politician to whom they are attributed.

+REQ 4-03 The app shall allow the user to edit the platforms and stances they have entered.

 Design